Andrettin/Wyrmsun/readme.txt

 * Heroes
 - Levels acquired with hero units are now saved across games (only in single player).
 - Baglur and steelclad Rugnur now correctly have the same amount of armor as steelclads (previously they had the same amount of armor as axefighters).
-- Added Durstorn (dwarf; not yet available for hiring normally; icon graphics by Leo).
+- Added Durstorn (dwarf; icon graphics by Leo).
 - Added Thursagan (dwarf; icon graphics by Leo).
 - Hero units now have the same base stats as their base units, as their persistent (and usually higher) levels already give them an edge.
 - Adjusted the requirements for Rugnur and Baglur to be available for hiring.
 - Baglur is now available for hiring after the completion of "Closing the Gates", while Rugnur is available for hiring after the completion of "A Bargain is Struck".
 - Greebo's eyes in his icon are now correctly no longer team-colored.
+- Given that hero levels are now persistent, their costs were significantly increase to compensate for that (each of them costs 5250 now).

 * Items
 - Added gold sack (gives 500 gold when touched; graphics by b_o).